 In general, electrofishing is most effective in fresh waters.
 In marine waters, electrofishing is less effective as the conductivity of water is higher than that of fish, directing the current around rather than through the fish.
 Nonetheless, new electrofishing units are currently under development that are effective at capturing fish in brackish estuarine environments.

 When performed correctly, electrofishing is safe for fish and does not cause long-term harm.
-Fish are temporarily stunned (seconds–a few minutes), dip netted and placed into live wells.
+Fish are temporarily stunned (between seconds to a few minutes), dip netted and placed into live wells.
 Individuals are then processed (e.g. measured for length and weight and sometimes tagged) before being returned to the water once recovered.
 Tagging studies have indicated high survival rates for Golden perch and Murray cod following electrofishing, with fish displaying normal behaviours.

 Electrofishing may conjure thoughts of danger, but it is perfectly safe when appropriate protocols are followed.
 These include the use of dip nets made from non-conductive materials, linesmans gloves (1000 volts), lifejackets and rubber soled shoes.
 Additionally, a system of pedals ensures that the electrical circuit is only completed and a field created, when all staff are ready and operating the pedals of the boat electrofishing unit.

-Electrofishing is a key method used for sampling fish as part of various long-term monitoring programs in the Lower Murray River including the Flow – Monitoring, Evaluation and Research (Flow-MER) Program.
-In the Flow-MER Program, electrofishing is supporting investigations of changes in fish communities through time, and specifically the abundance, growth and recruitment of Murray cod and Golden perch, in association with environmental flows.
-In this way, electrofishing is a critical tool in assessing the response of fish to the delivery of water for the environment, in the Lower Murray River.
+Electrofishing is a key method used for sampling fish in the Lower Murray River as part of the Flow-MER Program.
+The technique is critical in supporting investigations of changes in fish communities in this river system through time, and specifically the abundance, growth and recruitment of Murray cod and Golden perch, in association with environmental flows.